-The 2026 matrix was developed as part of the procedures used to project occupational employment.
+The 2018 matrix was developed primarily from the Occupational Employment Statistics (OES) survey, the Current Employment Statistics (CES) survey, and the Current Population Survey (CPS).
+The 2028 matrix was developed as part of the procedures used to project occupational employment.

-The occupational structure of the Matrix is based on the structure used by the OES program, which includes detailed occupations from the 2010 Standard Occupational Classification (SOC) system.
+The occupational structure of the National Employment Matrix is based on the structure used by the OES program, which includes detailed occupations from the 2010 Standard Occupational Classification (SOC) system.

 More information about the Standard Occupational Classification system is available at: www.bls.gov/soc/

 More information about how the OES program classifies occupations is available at: www.bls.gov/oes/oes_ques.htm#def

 Data on self-employed workers are based on Current Population Survey (CPS) data for equivalent occupations.
 A crosswalk was used to distribute CPS data to occupations in the National Employment Matrix.